ODIM-Project/ODIM/README.md

         kubectl get nodes -o wide
         ```

-        If any of the nodes are listed as "Ready,Unschedulable", run the following commands on any of the existing controller nodes:
+        If any of the nodes are listed as `"Ready,Unschedulable"`, run the following commands on any of the existing controller nodes:

         ```
         kubectl uncordon <unschedulable_controller_node_name>